Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Experiment of Aleatory Uncertainty

-\textbf{ECE.} Table \ref{ece_result_table} shows ECE results of the seven methods on 17 datasets.
-As we can see, USNRT performs the best among all on 11 datasets out of 17, and performs the second best or above on 16 datasets out of 17.
+\textbf{ECE.} Table \ref{ece_result_table} shows ECE results of the four models on 17 datasets.
+As we can see, USNRT performs the best among all on 15 datasets out of 17.
 This is indeed a significantly superior performance.
-Moreover, on some datasets such as Conditional, Appliances, Real-time, Facebook1, Facebook2, and Wave, the improvement of USNRT's result over the others' best is close to or larger than 50\% (the last column).
-Overall, the second-place winner is HNN, which also performs quite well.
-Unfortunately, MC Dropout does not give reasonable calibration results.
+Moreover, on some datasets such as Conditional, Real-time, Online, and Wave, the improvement of USNRT's result over the others' best is close to or larger than 50\% (the last column).
+Overall, the second-place winner is HNN, which performs better than the two tree-based models.

-\textbf{TCE.} Table \ref{ece90_result_table} shows TCE results on 17 datasets.
-As we can see, USNRT performs the best among all on 10 datasets out of 17, and performs the second best or above on 16 datasets out of 17.
+\textbf{TCE.} Table \ref{ece90_result_table} shows TCE results of the four models on 17 datasets.
+As we can see, USNRT performs the best among all on 11 datasets out of 17, and performs the second best or above on 15 datasets out of 17.
 This performance is excellent, considering the difficulty of tail-side calibration.
-Moreover, on datasets Appliances, Real-time, Facebook1, Beijing, Facebook2, Year, and Wave, the improvement of USNRT's result over the others' best is close to or larger than 50\%.
-Overall, the second-place winner is again HNN.
-Relatively, all the remaining methods give unsatisfactory TCE results.
+Moreover, on datasets Appliances, Real-time, Beijing, Online, Year, and Wave, the improvement of USNRT's result over the others' best is close to or larger than 50\% (the last column).
+Overall, the second-place winner is again HNN, which wins the best on 5 datasets out of 17.

-\textbf{Sharpness.} Table \ref{sharpness_result_table} shows sharpness results on 17 datasets.
-We can find that MC Dropout gives extremely small sharpness while Concrete Dropout gives extremely large sharpness sometimes.
-These two methods are unstable or cannot achieve a good balance between calibration and sharpness.
-If excluding MC Dropout, USNRT performs the best on 6 datasets out of 17, and the second best or above on 10 datasets out of 17, indicating that USNRT is doing well on both calibration and sharpness (on calibration, it is excellent).
+\textbf{Sharpness.} Table \ref{sharpness_result_table} shows sharpness results of the four models on 17 datasets.
+We can find that USNRT performs the best on 8 datasets out of 17, and performs the second best or above on 15 datasets out of 17, indicating that USNRT is surprisingly doing well on both calibration and sharpness.
 Besides, HNN and Random Forest give acceptable performance on sharpness.

+Overall, the performance improvements of USNRT over the three existing models are significant.
+Given the extensiveness of the datasets we adopt (including large-scale ones), we can conclude that USNRT is indeed a better method for the type of data considered in this paper.
+Intuitively, there must be some intrinsic reason for the performance improvements.
+Could it be attributed to the discovery of uncertainty heterogeneity?
+We will explore this later in the visualization and interpretation section.